Dipti Srivastava, Zeeshan Fatima*, Chanchal D. Kaur, Sachin L. Tulsankar, Sanap S. Nashik and Dilshad A. Rizvi Pages 62 - 69 ( 8 )

 Cocrystal, coformer, candesartan, methyl paraben, powder X-ray diffraction, fourier transform infrared.

-Department Of Pharmaceutics, Amity Institute of Pharmacy, Amity University Uttar Pradesh, Lucknow Camous, Department Of Pharmaceutical Chemistry, Amity Institute of Pharmacy, Amity University Uttar Pradesh, Lucknow Camous, Department Of Pharmaceutics, Sri Rawatpura Institute of Pharmacy, Kumhari, Department Of Pharmaceutics and Pharmacokinetics, Division, CSIR-Central Drug Research Institute, Lucknow, Department Of Pharmaceutics and Pharmacokinetics, Division, CSIR-Central Drug Research Institute, Lucknow, Department of Pharmacology, Era's Lucknow Medical College and Hospital, Sarfarazganj Lucknow, Uttar Pradesh 226003
+Amity Institute of Pharmacy, Amity University Uttar Pradesh, Lucknow Campus, Uttar Pradesh 201313, Amity Institute of Pharmacy, Amity University Uttar Pradesh, Lucknow Campus, Uttar Pradesh 201313, Sri Rawatpura Institute of Pharmacy, Kumhari, Durg, Pharmaceutics and Pharmacokinetics, CSIR-Central Drug Research Institute, Lucknow, Uttar Pradesh 226031, Pharmaceutics and Pharmacokinetics, CSIR-Central Drug Research Institute, Lucknow, Uttar Pradesh 226031, Department of Pharmacology, Era's Lucknow Medical College and Hospital, Sarfarazganj Lucknow, Uttar Pradesh 226003